|

 the

 Mebane city limits, it changes names.
-The old road went into
+The final routing of NC 10 went into